Movement-DAO/move-docs/docs/dao/legal/tos.md

 You are advised to revisit these Terms periodically to familiarize yourself with any changes to the Terms.
 The DAO, in its sole and absolute discretion, reserves the right to make changes to these Terms.
 Any such changes are binding on Users of the Site and will take effect immediately upon posting to, interacting with, or accessing the Site.
 As a User, you agree to be bound by any changes, variations, or modifications to our terms of service and your continued use of the Site shall constitute acceptance of any such changes, variations, or modifications.

-### Information of a Legal, Accounting, or Tax Matters
+### 2. Information of a Legal, Accounting, or Tax Matters.

 Any legal, financial, or tax comments within the Sites are provided for informational and illustrative purposes only, and are not intended to constitute legal, financial, tax, or other advice.
 You should not act or refrain from acting based on any information gleaned from any documents, comments, or instructions within the Sites.
 The DAO does not endorse or make any representation as to the capabilities of any legal or tax professional or advisors within our Sites (or the Internet), and the provision of contact information is not a recommendation that you hire any such person.
 Please check with your legal and tax advisors to make the best decisions for your specific circumstances.

-### Risks Involved in the Use of the Smart Contracts
+### 3. Risks Involved in the Use of the Smart Contracts.

 The DAO protocol runs entirely on publicly accessible smart contracts explained in detail throughout the Juicebox DAO's online documents, currently available at [https://info.juicebox.money](https://info.juicebox.money).
 The Juicebox DAO's protocol is public infrastructure running well-known code.
 All consequences from interacting with networks running the protocol are borne by the entities who sign each transaction.
 The protocol works according to the specifications outlined in these docs to the extent the code is written and deployed correctly, which is a collective responsibility and is not guaranteed.
-There are major risks that the code is not written and deployed correctly.
-Please do your own research.
+There are major risks that the code is not written and deployed correctly. **Please do your own research.**

-### Source Code Repositories
+### 4. Source Code Repositories.

 No Warranties.
 The DAO's source code Repository is only a presentation of information regarding certain view points and technologies.
 The statements contained in the Repository do not provide any advice, representation, warranty, certification, guarantee or promise relating to these technologies, any uses thereof or any of the other matters discussed in the Repository, nor does the Repository provide an offer or agreement to make such technologies available, maintain or update such technologies, or sell or buy any asset or enter into any transaction.
 You should not rely on the Repository as a basis for making any financial or other decision.

-### Intellectual Property
+### 5. Intellectual Property.

 _This section is intentionally blank._

-### The Decentralized Application
+### 6. The Decentralized Application.

 The DAO provides access to a DAPP, a decentralized finance application, (**“Application”**) on the Ethereum blockchain that allows individuals to contribute Ethereum assets including Ethereum, ERC-20, ERC-721, and other Ethereum-based assets (**“Cryptocurrency Assets”**) to the DAO Treasury as contributions.
 The Application may be configured as to emit project tokens (**"Project Tokens"**) which may or may not have utility.
 The Application spans a front-end application, middleware (including Interplanetary File System metadata, Graph indexers, Blocknative API functions, Infura services, Cloud Functions, etc.) and an array of Ethereum smart contracts - the user is required to authorize the execution of the Smart Contracts when interacting with their wallet at all times.

 Using the DAO protocol may require that you pay a fee, such as gas fees on the Ethereum network, to perform a transaction.
 You acknowledge and agree that the DAO has no control over any transactions among Users over the DAO’s protocol, or the method of payment of any such transactions or any actual payments of such transactions.
 Accordingly, you must ensure that you have a sufficient balance of the applicable cryptocurrency tokens stored at your DAO protocol-compatible wallet address (**“Cryptocurrency Wallet”**) to complete any such transaction on the DAO protocol or the Ethereum network before initiating such a transaction.

-### Qualified Code Deference
+### 7. Qualified Code Deference.

 _This section is intentionally blank._

-### Access to the DAO Application
+### 8. Access to the DAO Application.

 Access to the Site is provided on an “AS IS” and “as available” basis only.
 We do not guarantee that the Site, or any content on it, will always be available or uninterrupted.
 From time to time, access may be interrupted, suspended, or restricted, including because of a fault, an error, or unforeseen circumstances, or because we are carrying out planned maintenance.
 With regards to https://juicebox.wtf and the Sites; We reserve the right to limit the availability of the Site to any person, geographic area or jurisdiction we so desire and/or to terminate your access to and use of the Site, at any time and in our sole and absolute discretion.
 We may remove or amend the content of the Site at any time.
 Some of the Site content may be out of date at any given time and we are under no obligation to update it.
 We do not guarantee that the Site, or any content on it, will be free from errors or omissions.